 She is the Assistant Professor of Flute at Missouri Southern State University.
 A dynamic soloist, orchestral, and chamber performer, Robinson currently holds the Diana Osterhout piccolo chair of the Topeka Symphony.
 She has performed as a soloist with the Kansas State Wind Symphony and Woodwind Ensemble.
 Robinson is a founding member of Tornado Alley Flutes, a professional flute ensemble based in the heart of tornado alley.
 Her performances have included the National Flute Association, the College Music Society Great Plains Chapter, the Oklahoma Flute Society Flute Fair, the Florida Flute Convention, Virginia Tech University, the University of Wyoming, South Dakota State University, Butler Community College, SWOSU, and KSU.
-She has held positions in the Salina Symphony and the Muncie Symphony, and has performed with Symphony of Northwest Arkansas, Highland Plains Orchestra, the Kokomo Symphony , the Marion Symphony, Wichita Grand Opera, and the Italian Opera Festival in Los Angeles.
-More recently one of her chamber music collaborations, the Bauson Duo (for flute and harp) performed a recital series in Virginia and Oklahoma.
-Tornado Alley Flutes was accepted and will perform at the CMS National Convention in San Antonio.
+She has held positions in the Salina Symphony and the Muncie Symphony, and has performed with Symphony Orchestra of Northwest Arkansas, Highland Plains Orchestra, the Kokomo Symphony, the Marion Symphony, Wichita Grand Opera, and the Italian Opera Festival in Los Angeles.
+Tornado Alley Flutes recently performed at the CMS National Convention in San Antonio.

 As an advocate of new music, Robinson is a founding member of the Flute New Music Consortium (FNMC), an organization devoted to expanding the flute repertoire, and currently serves as Vice President.
-Their first commission, Confluence by Dr. Zhou Long, was completed in Fall 2015, and the second commission, a sonata for flute and piano by Carter Pann, was premiered in March 2018.
+Their first commission, Confluence by Dr. Zhou Long, was completed in Fall 2015, and the second commission, Giantess for flute and piano by Carter Pann, was premiered in March 2018.
 Dr. Robinson coordinates the FNMC’s annual New Music Composition Competition and regularly performs its winning works.
 FNMC has received multiple awards, including the NFA's New Arts Venture Competition and the Illinois Entrepreneurship Competition.

 Winner of the 2012 NFA Graduate Research Competition, her dissertation Voice, Itinerant, and Air: The Solo Flute Works of Toru Takemitsu, was presented at the 2012 NFA Convention.
 She has given presentations and workshops at flute festivals in Georgia, Tennessee, Florida, and Oklahoma.
 She serves as the CMS Forums Editorial Board member for Scholarship and Research, and frequently submits to Flutist Quarterly, the NFA publication.